twinfoundation/framework/packages/core/docs/reference/classes/Is.md

 value is number

-True if the value is a number.
+True if the value is an integer.

 ___